-The listener: The emotions triggered by financial uncertainty are real.
-A good adviser will listen to clients’ fears, tease out the issues driving those feelings and provide practical long-term answers.
+The emotions triggered by financial uncertainty are real.
+A good financial adviser will listen to clients’ fears, tease out the issues driving those feelings and provide practical long-term answers.

 These are just seven valuable roles our advisers can play in understanding and responding to our clients’ whole-of-life needs that are a world away from the old notions of selling product off the shelf or making forecasts.

 For instance, a person may first seek out an adviser purely because of their role as an expert.
 But once those credentials are established, the main value of the adviser in the client’s eyes may be as an objective voice putting the client’s best interests first.